cmu-delphi/delphi-epidata/docs/api/v5-signals/nwss.md

 <!-- TODO: cubic spline method may change over time -->

-## Missingness

-If a sample site has too few individuals, the NWSS does not provide the detailed data, so we cannot include it in our aggregations.

-Also, data from sewersheds serving fewer than 3,000 people, as well as data from facility or institution specific sampling locations and tribal communities, are generally not available unless approved by the local jurisdiction.

 ## Lag and Backfill

 These signals are released weekly with ~4 days of latency

 ## Source and Licensing

-This indicator aggregates data originating from the [NWSS](https://www.cdc.gov/nwss/index.html).
+This indicator collects data originating from the [NWSS](https://www.cdc.gov/nwss/index.html).
 The site-level data is provided un-versioned via the Socrata API across pathogen-specific datasets: [SARS-CoV-2](https://data.cdc.gov/Public-Health-Surveillance/CDC-Wastewater-Data-for-SARS-CoV-2/j9g8-acpt) (`j9g8-acpt`), [Influenza A](https://data.cdc.gov/Public-Health-Surveillance/CDC-Wastewater-Data-for-Influenza-A/ymmh-divb) (`ymmh-divb`), [H5 Influenza A / Avian Flu](https://data.cdc.gov/Public-Health-Surveillance/CDC-Wastewater-Data-for-H5-Influenza-A/mtpu-urpp) (`mtpu-urpp`), [RSV](https://data.cdc.gov/Public-Health-Surveillance/CDC-Wastewater-Data-for-RSV/45cq-cw4i) (`45cq-cw4i`), [Mpox](https://data.cdc.gov/Public-Health-Surveillance/CDC-Wastewater-Data-for-Mpox/xpxn-rzgz) (`xpxn-rzgz`), and [Measles](https://data.cdc.gov/Public-Health-Surveillance/CDC-Wastewater-Data-for-Measles/akvg-8vrb) (`akvg-8vrb`).

-The NWSS is aggregating data from [Verily](https://verily.com/solutions/public-health/wastewater), State Territorial and Local public health agencies, and [Wastewater Scan](https://www.wastewaterscan.org/en).
+The NWSS is collecting data from [Verily](https://verily.com/solutions/public-health/wastewater), State Territorial and Local public health agencies, and [Wastewater Scan](https://www.wastewaterscan.org/en).

 The WastewaterSCAN data were collected as part of the [WastewaterSCAN](https://www.wastewaterscan.org/en) / SCAN project, a partnership between Stanford University, Emory University, and Verily funded philanthropically through a gift to Stanford University, and then shared with the NWSS.
 Anyone seeking to use the database for other purposes or for research is required to contact the WastewaterSCAN / SCAN team (email: [wwscan_stanford_emory@lists.stanford.edu](mailto:wwscan_stanford_emory@lists.stanford.edu)) and any use of the data should be cited appropriately (as described [here](https://data.wastewaterscan.org/about/#18)).